 Several studies show dangerous effects of some common cleaning products.
 Many of these included data on pets which showed that Fido and Fluffy are not immune to chemicals and that many cleaning products are not pet safe.
 One study concentrated on measuring volatile organic compounds (VOCs) in cleaning products.
 In it, the vapor pressure of various chemical compounds in cleaners was measured.
 Three cleaners, Pledge, Clorox Wipes and Lysol Disinfecting Spray, registered close to a thousand times more vapor pressure than a natural cleaner.
 This means that even when the toxic cleaners are put away and closed, the vapors left behind can continue to harm both us and our pets.

 Some Toxic Ingredients and Their Effects on People and Pets

-Ammonia – Used in many de-greasers for ovens, glass and stainless steel, ammonia has a very high VOC, burns mucous membranes and contributes to asthma.
-If it is mixed with bleach, it creates a poisonous gas which can be deadly to small pets.
+- Ammonia – Used in many de-greasers for ovens, glass and stainless steel, ammonia has a very high VOC, burns mucous membranes and contributes to asthma.
+If mixed with bleach, it creates a poisonous gas which is potentially deadly to small pets.

 There are many, many cleaning products that are not safe for dogs on the market.
 Here are a few popular cleaners that contain some of the ingredients mentioned above as well as others: